While the underlying cause of obesity is multifactorial, patients can achieve meaningful results with your help.

 Dr. Lofton’s tip: Understand the physiology of regain

 “Learning about metabolic adaptation and appetite-regulating hormones caused me to change my approach for treatment of my patients with obesity.
-I believe it is critical for health care providers to learn about how these innate biological changes can undermine weight maintenance and how to partner with patients to prevent weight regain.”
+I believe it is critical for health care professionals to learn about how these innate biological changes can undermine weight maintenance and how to partner with patients to prevent weight regain.”

 Michael Kaplan, DO